Yitang Zhang: Research

 On April 17, 2013, Zhang announced a proof that there are infinitely many pairs of prime numbers that differ by less than 70 million.
 This result implies the existence of an infinitely repeatable prime 2-tuple, thus establishing a theorem akin to the twin prime conjecture.
 Zhang's paper was accepted by Annals of Mathematics in early May 2013, his first publication since his last paper in 2001.
 The proof was refereed by leading experts in analytic number theory.
-Researchers built off of Zhang's result, for example in the Polymath Project.
+Research programs such as the Polymath Project built upon Zhang's result, eventually lowering the bounded gap to 212 as of September 2026.

 If P(N) stands for the proposition that there is an infinitude of pairs of prime numbers (not necessarily consecutive primes) that differ by exactly N, then Zhang's result is equivalent to the statement that there exists at least one even integer k < 70,000,000 such that P(k) is true.
-The classical form of the twin prime conjecture is equivalent to P(2); and in fact it has been conjectured that P(k) holds for all even integers k.
+The classical form of the twin prime conjecture is P(2); and in fact it has been conjectured that P(k) holds for all even integers k.
 While these stronger conjectures remain unproven, a result due to James Maynard in November 2013, employing a different technique, showed that P(k) holds for some k ≤ 600.
 Subsequently, in April 2014, the Polymath project 8 lowered the bound to k ≤ 246.
 If the Elliott–Halberstam conjecture and its generalization, respectively, hold, then k ≤ 12 and k ≤ 6 follow using current methods.

 Honors and awards

 Zhang was awarded the 2013 Morningside Special Achievement Award in Mathematics, the 2013 Ostrowski Prize, the 2014 Frank Nelson Cole Prize in Number Theory, and the 2014 Rolf Schock Prize in Mathematics.

 He is a recipient of the 2014 MacArthur award, and was elected as an Academia Sinica Fellow during the same year.
 He was an invited speaker at the 2014 International Congress of Mathematicians.

+In 2021, Zhang was awarded an honorary Doctor of Science degree from the University of Hong Kong.

 Political views

 In 1989 Zhang joined a group interested in Chinese democracy (中国民联).
 In a 2013 interview, he affirmed that his political views on the subject had not changed since.
-Zhang cited the "political climate" of the United States as a reason for his return to China.
+In 2025, Zhang cited the "political climate" of the United States as a reason for his return to China.